Utah Withholding Taxes

 - For More Information

 In 2017, Congress passed the Tax Cuts and Jobs Act, eliminating personal exemptions and increasing the standard deduction for individual income tax.
 The 2018 Utah Legislature passed HB 293, lowering the state individual income tax rate from 5 percent to 4.95 percent.
-Both pieces of legislation are effective January 1, 2018.
+The tables in Publication 14, Withholding Tax Guide, reflect these changes.

-Taxpayers may use the new Utah state income tax estimator at incometax.utah.gov/paying/tax-estimator to see how their Utah income tax liability might change in 2018.
+Taxpayers may use the Utah state income tax estimator at incometax.utah.gov/paying/tax-estimator to estimate their Utah income tax liability.

-Since 2015, the Utah Legislature has passed several bills in an effort to combat identity theft and income tax fraud.
-These bills made changes to annual withholding reporting requirements including:
+In an effort to combat identity theft and income tax fraud, Utah law requires certain annual withholding reporting requirements including:

-- Employers must file annual reconciliations and withholding forms electronically
+- Employers and mineral producers must file annual reconciliations and withholding forms electronically.

 - All returns must be filed electronically.

-- Paper forms and payment coupons will no longer be mailed.
+- Paper forms and payment coupons are not mailed.

-- There is a new fixed-length file layout for the new returns.
+- There is a fixed-length file layout for the returns.

 Employers use TC-941E and mineral producers use TC-941M to file all quarterly returns electronically as follows: